After an inpatient hospital stay, many individuals are eager to get home as soon as possible, but the process for discharge is no easy feat.

 “Starting discharge planning discussions sooner was a big factor in helping us achieve our goal,” said David Ibrahim, MD, lead hospitalist at OSF Sacred Heart.
 “Everyone is on the same page and is aware of what needs to be done the day before a patient is discharged.
 We’re not waiting to have these conversations the day of.”

-“We kicked this project off on May 4,” Sadie said.
-“Since then, we have increased the number of people discharged by 11 a.m. from 7-8% to 18-20%.
-We’ve also seen reductions in our patient’s length of stay in the emergency department.”
+This project between OSF Sacred Heart and PI produced positive results early on.
+The number of people discharged by 11 a.m. increased from 7-8% to 18-20%.
+There have also been reductions in patient length of stay in the emergency department.

 This means patients are having discussions with their care team about the discharge process sooner.
 They are getting their prescriptions and recovery education sooner.
 And they are getting home in a timely manner.